Sunday, September 24, 2017

 The argument comes up that the wealthy are "job creators."
 Not so fast.
 When greed became fashionable in the 80s (a fashion that has not died), a lot of corporate muckety-mucks accelerated the pace of moving jobs overseas to cheaper labor.
 There is nothing written into current federal tax-lowering schemes that makes the wealthy produce more high-paying jobs in exchange for lowered taxes.
 Besides which, some of the wealthy inherited their wealth.
 Others are CEOs, who managed to get themselves into a "sweet deal."
 And they don't always lead their companies to better earnings.
 Even when they don't, they get obnoxiously high salaries, or at least the "golden parachute" to just leave and let another CEO give it a try.
 And they have no obligation to create more high-paying jobs here.
 Their only obligations are to helping the shareholders get higher returns on their stocks.

 There are those entrepreneurs who have created companies and wealth in their own generation.
-But, generally, they relied on strength, talents and resources of others.
+But generally, they relied on strength, talents and resources of others to help them get ahead.
 And a lot of the people in this category are very generous and give away a lot of their earnings.

 Wars and the costs of caring for Veterans are another reason to tax the rich more.
 We're given all sorts of "noble reasons" why we've gone to war.
 And sometimes those noble reasons are true, though sometimes there are reasons to be skeptical.
 Either way, the wealthy benefit off of wars.
 They disproportionately own stocks in companies that make military supplies and equipment.
 VP Cheney's Halliburton connections appear to have benefitted from the Iraq war.
 Yet, servicemembers come disproportionately out of lower classes.
 And we all have to pay the high financial and social costs of injured Veterans.